Create and edit the structure of each document version by adding new pages, copying pages, and including existing pages.

 Using the Organize Page Tree option you can update and rearrange the pages of each document version, any time after you created a document or saved a version.
 You can also delete or add new pages.

 The page titles and structure you define for each version of your document will display as an outline in the Document Reader.

 This video tutorial shows how to edit the structure by adding new pages, copying pages, and including existing pages for each version of your document:

-Edit or reorder the page tree
+Edit the page tree

 To organize the page tree: